 removing the first element, it is far far more performant to use

 reset() which simply rewinds the array pointer to the beginning then returns the first element.

 array_pop() to remove and return the last element (the element previously known as the first element) is faster than using

 array_shift().
 Results are likely different in newer versions of PHP, but in this article they removed 1000 elements from a 100,000 element array, with the following results:

 array_pop takes 0.00089 seconds array_shift takes 15.15544 seconds array_reverse + array_pop takes 0.03934 seconds

-I realize we will never be dealing with arrays that large and the result may be negligible for this code, but it doesn’t hurt to know what you are working with.
+I realize most of us will never be dealing with arrays that large and the result may be negligible for most code, but it doesn’t hurt to know what you are working with.